Ibrahim778/QuickMenuReborn/README.md

 For usage see usage.md

 ## Installing plugins that use QuickMenuReborn
 Simply drag and drop the plugin in the QuickMenuReborn folder you made earlier.
+You do ***not*** need to add the plugin to your tai folder nor config.txt
 There is also a sample plugin provided.
 It's totally useless (don't know why anyone would want it in their menu, but it shows most of the features)
 ![Sample](imgs/sample.jpg)